Deploy Datawiza Access Proxy with a Web App using Kubernetes

 Once we have our External IP

-, we have to go back to Azure AD to fill in our Redirect URL
+, we have to go back to Microsoft Entra ID to fill in our Redirect URL

 field.
-Also, go back to the DCMC to populate the Public Domain
+Also, go back to the DCMC to populate the Application URL

 field within our application.